How To Use Triad Chords - Comping Lesson

 What Are Triad Chords?

 Here is a brief introduction.
 A harmonic triad is a combination of three notes (root, third and fifth) stacked vertically in thirds.
 After having read all that follows, you should be able to spell the four qualities of triads and play them in root positions and inversions whatever the key.
-There are four main types of triads, here they are :
+There are four main types of triads, you'll find them below.

 Major triads are built by stacking three notes in thirds.
 You can also think of them as a one major third and one minor third stacked on each other.
 Interval pattern is R - 3 - 5.
 C major triad is represented below.